 You should bring 2 copies of a lesson plan which you will not teach.
 It will form the focus of your interview and will be discussed in relation to he national curriculum, and the Government's current national priorities.
 The lesson plan should be for a 1 hour lesson of your choice at any Key Stage, e.g. Year 9 badminton.

 All applicants will be interviewed by staff who work within the Secondary Teacher Education Partnership.
 Questions will explore your communication skills, subject knowledge, awareness of teaching and learning and commitment to equal opportunities.
-The interviewing tutors will also be keen to find out details of your prior experience of teaching, and any involvement with young people, particularly in the 11-18 age range.

 1. Practical assessments will involve candidates taking part in a range of physical activities in the sport hall to explore physical literacy, fundamental movement capabilities and personal characteristics.
 Part of this will be a leadership activity where you will be given an activity to plan and deliver on the day.

 2. Subject knowledge assessments- during the practical session you will be involved in aesthetic, athletic and game activities which will enable you to demonstrate your range of skills and understanding.

 For these practical presentation and subject knowledge assessments you will need the appropriate sports kit.

 Criteria for AssessmentYou will be selected based on the following criteria

 These criteria will be applied through all aspects of the day including the written activity, presentation activity, formal interview and how your present yourself on the day.

 In addition judgments will be made on your health and physical capacity to teach as outlined here by the National College of Teaching and Leadership ITT criteria 2013.

 Preparation for InterviewIn order to prepare for the interview, all applicants for PGCE Secondary Education are asked to: